cansyl/DEEPScreen/README.md

 CHEMBL3400431
 ```

 The expected prediction run time for the example pre-trained model on the provided sample input dataset on a "normal" desktop computer is around 10 seconds.
 Prediction run times are roughly linearly correlated with the number of input compounds.
 There is no typical install time for the pre-trained models as they are ready to use.
-The only work required work is their download from ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)).
+The only requirement is their download from ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)).
 The download time will depend on the connection speed and the model file sizes.

 **DEEPScreen_Largescale_DTI_predictions.zip** file contains the results of the DTI prediction run, where DEEPScreen targets were scanned against more than 1 million compound records in ChEMBL, as described above.

 ## How to train a target-based DEEPScreen model

+Important note: Since highly optimized pre-trained models are already provided ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)), the user is not required to do any model training.

 Step-by-step operation: